roqavuk/roqavuk.github.io/shadow.md

 Shadows I have yet to eat.
 A cursed place.
 Do not linger.
 This place is not a place of honor.
 No highly esteemed deed is commemorated here.
 Nothing valued is here.

+- flat isn't a real home / needs more everything
+- am alone, will always be alone / dating and finding partners
 - Loud male anger triggers a delayed-onset trauma reaction.
 In the situation I hide or fawn, afterwards I experience shock like after a traffic accident.
 - Not having a family, particularly not having children.
 - Not being extremely integrated in my family.